 Learning to live with emotions is part of recovery because emotional stress can be a trigger for relapse.
-Stuffing emotions, avoiding emotions, and ignoring emotions can lead to ever increasing emotional pain.
+Stuffing emotions, avoiding emotions, and ignoring emotions can lead to ever-increasing emotional pain.
 Pain and addiction are closely related, but don’t mix.
-Meaning, the addicted brain isn’t fond of brain, though it loves finding things to be in pain about.
+This means the addicted brain isn’t fond of the brain, though it loves finding things to be in pain about.
 The more pain the addicted brain can find, the more reason it has to seek pleasure.
 Drugs and alcohol create pleasure in the brain, which it finds preferable to stressful emotions.

 Returning to the work field and becoming responsible as well as accountable to a job is a gift of recovery.
 However, walking into a new level of stress can be overwhelming.
 Managing stress is essential in recovery, because almost anything, like a job, can cause stress.
 Not handling stress in the right way can lead to slacking off in a recovery program.
 Rather than go to therapy or attend recovery support meetings, there is a greater urge to just “relax” or escape the stress of work.

 Acceptance is a major theme in recovery and one of the hardest to put into practice.
 Family members don’t have to change when recovery becomes part of a loved one’s life.
 Often times they do.
 More often they don’t.
 Coping with difficult family members and dysfunction in the family of origin environment can create emotional stress which can trigger a relapse.
 Working with a therapist is a healthy way to work through family programs and develop skills for coping.